 Never allow the pump to support piping.
 Other means such as pipe hangers and pipe supports should be used to carry piping to avoid misalignment and distortion.
 Consideration should be given to thermally induced expansion and contraction, particularly in long runs of straight pipe.

 2E3 Piping Size

-In general, inlet and outlet pipe sizes should be equal to or larger than those of the pump.
+In general, outlet and especially inlet pipe sizes should be equal to or larger than those of the pump.